 Her Instagram story also goes into her makeup routine and offers advice for coping with stress, including tips on work-life balance even when you're working from home, and ways to identify stressors.

 This isn't Ocasio-Cortez's first foray into sharing her self-care practices.
-In December, before taking her seat in Congress, she posted an Instagram story about burn-out and taking a break as an act of self-care, writing: "I keep things raw and honest on here since I believe public servants do a disservice to our communities by pretending to be perfect.
+In December, before taking her seat in Congress, she posted to her Instagram story about burn-out and taking a break as an act of self-care, writing: "I keep things raw and honest on here since I believe public servants do a disservice to our communities by pretending to be perfect.
 It makes things harder for others who aspire to run someday if they think they have to be superhuman before they even try."

 These recent peeks inside Ocasio-Cortez's life reify the idea that self-care is an important part of leadership, and that practicing routines seen as feminine aren't mutually exclusive with holding a position of power.